|

 Dunedin -

-The most rewarding way to travel between Dunedin and Queenstown is via the Taieri Gorge Railway's Track & Trail train/bus link.
-The Taieri Gorge Railway (www.taieri.co.nz) is a preserved railway running daily year-round tourist trains through spectacular scenery over part of the old Dunedin-Cromwell branch railway.
+The most rewarding way to travel between Dunedin and Queenstown was via the Taieri Gorge Railway's Track & Trail train/bus link, but sadly they no longer offer this train-bus combo (perhaps you could arrange a private transfer between Pukerangi & Queenstown using a Queenstown taxi service?).
+However, you can still ride the Taieri Gorge Railway (www.dunedinrailways.co.nz), a preserved railway running daily year-round tourist trains through spectacular scenery over part of the old Dunedin-Cromwell branch railway.
 Leaving from the beautiful and much-photographed 1906 railway station in Dunedin's town centre, it travels a few kilometres south over the South Island Main Trunk Line (still well-used for freight but sadly with no passenger service) before branching off inland through the scenic gorge that gives the line its name.
-The train terminates at Pukerangi, 58 km from Dunedin (extended to Middlemarch on summer Fridays & Sundays, 76 km from Dunedin) and a minibus connection takes pre-booked passengers from Pukerangi to Queenstown.
+The train terminates at Pukerangi, 58 km from Dunedin, extended to Middlemarch on summer Fridays & Sundays, 76 km from Dunedin.
 Highly recommended!
 The Taieri Gorge Railway now also operates a tourist train called the Seasider along the main line between Dunedin and Palmerston.

 Dunedin ► Queenstown |